Cult of Glory: Contents

 The book is a 480-page chronological illustrated history of the Texas Rangers, examining each of the epochs of the force, 1821 to the modern Texas Rangers.
 Swanson's thesis is that the Texas Rangers "were the violent instruments of repression" of a white ruling class who preyed on Texans of color throughout their history.

 Aftermath

 Joe Holley of the Houston Chronicle wrote that "apparently because of Swanson’s book" Dallas Love Field removed a statue of a Texas Ranger.

 The author

 Douglas Jules Swanson, a native of Florida, was born in 1953.
 He graduated from University of Texas in 1977 and spent a year as the John S. Knight Journalism Fellow at Stanford University.
 He worked as a journalist for 35 years at the Dallas Times Herald and Dallas Morning News.
 Until Cult of Glory, he was best known for his 1990s mystery series about private investigator Jake Flippo.
 He was a finalist for the Pulitzer Prize in 1981.
 He has taught journalism and writing at Southern Methodist University, the University of North Texas, and the University of Texas at Austin.
-As of 2021,Swanson is a Research Assistant Professor in the English Department at the University of Pittsburgh.
+As of 2021, Swanson is a Research Associate Professor in the English Department at the University of Pittsburgh.